tigrisdata/tigris-os-docs/docs/get-started/index.md

 ### 1. Signup for an account

-To use Tigris you need a [Fly.io](https://fly.io/) account.
-If you don't have one, you can get yourself one [here](https://fly.io/app/sign-up).
+If you don't have an account, you can get yourself one [here](https://fly.io/app/sign-up/tigris).
 Then follow the steps below.

 ### 2. Create a bucket